Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 operator tampers with the log in different ways.

-First, say that the service operator attempts to cover up the latest version of a key, with then goal of causing a "most recent version" search for the key to resolve in a lower version.
+First, say that the service operator attempts to cover up the latest version of a key, with the goal of causing a "most recent version" search for the key to resolve in a lower version.
 To do this, the service operator must add a parent over the latest version of the key with a prefix tree that contains an incorrect version counter.
 Left unchanged, the key owner will observe that the